fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 heroku config:set MONGODB_URI='mongodb+srv://fullstack:secretpasswordhere@cluster0-ostce.mongodb.net/note-app?retryWrites=true'
 ```

 The application should now work.
 Sometimes things don't go according to plan.
-If there are problems, <i>heroku logs</i> will be there to help.
+If there are problems, <i>fly logs</i> or <i>heroku logs</i> will be there to help.
 My own application did not work after making the changes.
 The logs showed the following:

 ![](../../images/3/51a.png)